ModDota/dota-data/README.md

 > Auto-generated Dota 2 resource dumps

-Data from these packages is avaliable on [dota-data web page](https://dota-data.netlify.com).
+Data from these packages is available on [dota-data web page](https://dota-data.netlify.com).

 ## Packages